|A350 Westbury Bypass Independent Public Inquiry|

 * The Inquiry began on 17 June 2008.
 Key information, basic to the scheme, was supplied late by WCC, less than two weeks before the 20 May '08 deadline for others to put in their statements referring to it.

 * Placards plugging the Eastern Westbury Bypass scheme, with bland reassurances, mostly neither the complete picture nor very factual in themselves, were placed by Wiltshire County Council, at our expense, around the room of the independent inquiry.
 It was not feasible for objectors to spend out on equivalent artwork with a more realistic summary of the likely consequences of an eastern bypass.
-The Inspectors also thought that WCC's advertisement of its scheme was one-sided and the placards were taken down.
+The Inspectors considered that WCC's advertisement of its scheme was one-sided and the placards were taken down.

 * The White Horse Alliance was organised to represent all objectors to W(C)C's eastern Westbury bypass.

 * An impression at the start and end of the Inquiry is that the White Horse Alliance's overview statements, that identified many Government guidelines which the Eastern Westbury Bypass scheme was glibly ignoring, were altogether better, scored far more points, than the statements by Wiltshire County Council's barrister.

 * Many Wiltshire (County) Council experts were not at all convincing.
 Biased presentations, comparisons and figures (to make the eastern scheme look better than it was) unravelled more than once at the Inquiry.